 6. Change from one Medicare Supplement (Medigap) plan to another.

 You can choose between ten Medigap plans.
-These ten plans have the same coverage no matter which company, so it is important to check whether you are overpaying for your policy.
-Sometimes, it is better to switch to a different insurer to avoid overpaying for the same policy.
+These ten plans have the same coverage regardless of company, so it is important to check whether you are overpaying for your policy.
+Sometimes, switching to a different insurer is better to avoid overpaying for the same policy.

 How do I compare Medigap policies?

-The chart below shows basic information about the different benefits that Medigap policies cover for 2021.
+The chart below shows basic information about the different benefits that Medigap policies cover.
 If a percentage appears, the Medigap plan covers that percentage of the benefit, and you are responsible for the rest.
 For example, if the chart shows 100%, you would be responsible for zero.

 6. Change from one Medicare prescription drug plan to another.